browserengineering/book/book/invalidation.md

 should be able to skip.

-Try editing some text with `contenteditable` on a large web page (like this one)---you'll see a *screenful* of output, thousands of lines of printed nonsense.
+Try editing some text with `contenteditable` on a large web page (like this chapter)---you'll see a *screenful* of output, thousands of lines of printed nonsense.
 It's a little hard to understand why, so let's add a nice printable form for `ProtectedField`s, plus a new `name` parameter for debugging purposes:[^why-print-node]